rohanasan/rohanasan-rs/README.md

 - Can give you the path, method and protocol
 ### TODO:
 - Add feature to change the directory path of the public folder ☑️ Done!!!!
-- Asyncronous file request handeling
+- Asynchronous file request handling
 - Add feature to give the user an option to add index.html to static folder
-- Add feature to... currectly its just a pre alpha release I have to add alot of features right now!
+- Add feature to... currently it's just a pre alpha release I have to add a lot of features right now!

 ### Contribute:
 https://www.buymeacoffee.com/rohanvashisht